logrange/logrange/README.md

 __Highlights__
 * Size tollerant.
 Logrange performance doesn't depend on the database size either it is 100Kb or 100Tb of data.
 * Higly performant.
 Accepting millions records or hundred megabytes per second
 * Low latency.
-Written data is available for read within milliseconds.
+Written data becomes available for read within milliseconds.
 * Scalable by source.
 Supporting tens of thousands different streams
 * Fast data processing.
 No data indexing overhead, but effective streaming and batch data processing
 * Native for stream processing.
 Merging, filtering and search using LQL (Logrange Query Language)